crymE-L/crymE-L/README.md

 * 🌍  I'm based in Porto, Portugal
 * ✉️  You can contact me at [gustavolima.contacto@gmail.com](mailto:gustavolima.contacto@gmail.com)
-* 🧠  I'm learning react and AI-related stuff
+* 🧠  I'm learning React for full stack development and AI-related stuff

 ### Skills